Best Privacy-First Finance Apps in 2026

 - For business metrics: CustomDashboards puts your sales data into clean dashboards that stay on your device.

 Each of these tools is free, works without an internet connection, and never asks for a login.
 Together, they cover the core pillars of personal finance management without any of the privacy tradeoffs that come with traditional fintech apps.
+For the complete stack and a weekly review ritual that ties them together, see our Local-Only Personal Finance: A Complete Guide.

 The Privacy-First Shift Is Already Here